pgdr/talks/inhouse/PITCHME.md

   * especially non-developers
 * don't solve the same problem twice, hence more like research
 * **Turing completeness**® (& Church-Turing thesis)
 @ulend

-+++
-#### Software engineering is unlike anything

-> "The cruelty of teaching computer science"

-— E. W. Dijkstra

-+++
-#### Software engineering is unlike anything

-completely different project management

-@ul
-* leaders do not grasp the fundamental difference
-* leaders do not understand the complexity
-* leaders do not believe developers' estimates
-@ulend